 Playing the ball as it lies

 The Rules generally do not permit you to improve the position of the ball.
 You may not bend or break anything growing or fixed except in taking a fair swing.
-You are not allowed to press anything down but you can remove loose natural impediments such as stones, twigs or fallen leaves without penalty, except in a hazard.
-In a bunker or a water hazard, you are not permitted to ground your club before you hit the ball.
+You are not allowed to press anything down but you can remove loose natural impediments such as stones, twigs or fallen leaves without penalty.
+In a bunker, you are not permitted to ground your club before you hit the ball.

 Lost ball and “provisional” ball